deep529/cs50/README.md

-Contains the code wrote in course cs50 (Harvard University)
+Contains the code written in course cs50 (Harvard University)